RedHatGov/operator-catalog/README.md

     git checkout -b add_gitea
     ```

-1. Edit operate.conf to add your bundle image.
+1. Edit operator-index.yml to add your bundle image.
 If you track the latest tag, ensure you're updating that tag regularly so that when the index is rebuilt it pulls in your changes.
 If you prefer to pin versions, prepare to maintain your fork of this repo. **NOTE**: If your bundle, operator, or application images aren't maintained, they will probably be cut.
-1. Commit the operate.conf changes to add your bundle to your local branch in its own commit with something like:
+1. Commit the operator-index.yml changes to add your bundle to your local branch in its own commit with something like:

     ```shell
-    git add operate.conf
+    git add operator-index.yml
     git commit -m 'Added my Gitea operator to the index.'
     ```